jlapeyre/QiskitRuntime.jl/docs/src/dev_notes.md

 * [QuantumClifford.jl](https://github.com/QuantumSavory/QuantumClifford.jl)
 is an example of a Julia package that uses a [bunch of GH Actions CI tools](https://github.com/QuantumSavory/QuantumClifford.jl/tree/master/.github/workflows) to enforce code quality

-* Enforced formatting?
-This is probably a good idea.
-I have not yet tried it.
-There is a newish package, `Runic.jl`, I think that is a config-less code formatter.
+* Code formatting.
+I am trying JuliaFormatter with a custom config.
+There is a newish package, `Runic.jl`, that is a config-less code formatter.
+I love the idea and tried it.
+But it indents submodules.
+The way the code is organized, almost every module puts almost all code in a submodule.
+So almost all code starts with a four space indent.
+With *no* indent, it is really hard to know if you are in the inner or outer module.
+  A different way altogether to make symbols private would be great.
+  But for now, JuliaFormatter with indent submodules disabled.

 ```@raw html
 <!--  LocalWords:  centric numpy un eg IXYZ PauliOperator Qiskit's BitArray src QASM3 utf